afrozalm/shareIITK/README.md

+# SHARE@IITK
-# SHARE@IITK platform to share personal items for the IITK Community!*
+*A platform to share personal items for the IITK Community!*
  GROUP -1729, CS252, FALL 2016
 #### Name of Group Members:
  1. Mohammad Afroz Alam